 In 2021, our supply chain consisted of a network of 8,884 vendors.
 Every year we reaffirm our commitment to local trade.
 In 2021, 99.73% of our suppliers are local.
-A total of 1,429 new suppliers were certified and us we incorporated new requirements that include aspects involving human rights, ethics, anti-corruption and data protection.
+A total of 1,429 new suppliers were certified and we incorporated new requirements that include aspects involving human rights, ethics, anti-corruption and data protection.

-RS MILESTONES 2021 SDG IPPLY CHAIN MENT Our commitment to responsible supply chain management is key to ensuring the sustainable model, to which the EULEN Group is strongly committed.
+PILLARS MILESTONES 2021 SDG RESPONSIBLE SUPPLY CHAIN MANAGEMENT Our commitment to responsible supply chain management is key to ensuring the sustainable model, to which the EULEN Group is strongly committed.
 8,884 suppliers in 2021.
 1,429 new suppliers certified.
 Commitment to local trade: 99.73% of suppliers are local.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION of new certified suppliers
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION

+With regard to the data and indicators included in this section, they apply to 94% (\) of the EULEN Group's activity, with the following geographical scope: Spain, Portugal, Chile, Colombia, Peru, Mexico and the Dominican Republic.

+NUMBER OF SUPPLIERS (E) 187,253,032
-Supply chain management

-Commitment to local trade Local purchases as a percentage of total purchases from suppliers (€)

-Percentage of new suppliers certified based on environmental criteria

-Percentage of new suppliers certified based on human rights criteria

-Percentage of new suppliers certified based on social criteria

-Supplier evaluations conducted
+Supply chain management 2021 Commitment to local trade Local purchases as a percentage of total purchases from suppliers (€) 99.73% of new certified suppliers 1,429 554 Percentage of new suppliers certified based on environmental criteria 82% Percentage of new suppliers certified based on human rights criteria 74% Percentage of new suppliers certified based on social criteria 74% Supplier evaluations conducted 802

+Commitment to local trade